-- respond to enquiries from the Office of the Australian Information Commissioner (OAIC), the Australian Prudential Regulatory Authority (APRA), the Australian Competition and Consumer Commission (ACCC), the Australian Financial Complaints Authority (AFCA), the Australian Communications and Media Authority (ACMA), the Australian Securities and Investment Commission (ASIC) and the Foreign Investment Review Board (FIRB);
+- to responding to enquiries from the Office of the Australian Information Commissioner (OAIC), the Australian Prudential Regulatory Authority (APRA), the Australian Competition and Consumer Commission (ACCC), the Australian Financial Complaints Authority (AFCA), the Australian Communications and Media Authority (ACMA), the Australian Securities and Investment Commission (ASIC) and the Foreign Investment Review Board (FIRB);

-- negotiate data and security FIRB conditions;
+- negotiating data and security FIRB conditions;

-- resolve third party claims and litigation.
+- in resolving third party claims and litigation.

-We can also act as independent expert on compliance with regulatory demands, response strategy and further risk mitigation.
+We can also act as an independent expert on compliance with regulatory demands, response strategy and further risk mitigation.

-Data is facilitating the creation of new business models and it has opened the door to the increasing use of artificial intelligence (AI) and other automated decision-making tools.
+Data is facilitating the creation of new business models, and it has opened the door to the increasing use of artificial intelligence (AI) and other automated decision-making tools.